-Field Trip Itinerary
+Field Trip Itineraries

 (Note: due to the ever changing nature of the cleanup, demolition, and restoration in the New Orleans area, you may not be able to follow all routes exactly as they are detailed below.
 Be prepared to make minor alterations to the routes.
 It would be useful to bring along a road map of New Orleans).
-Figure 1 shows the general area that will be visited.